vicenteg/alluxio-on-gcp-terraform/README.md

        default     = "us-east1"
      }

+By default the templates launch 5 Alluxio worker nodes.
+If you would like to change the number of workers, modify the main.tf file and change the "instance_count" for "worker_config", like this:

+     master_config = {
+       instance_count = 1
+       machine_type   = "n1-highmem-16"
+     }
+     worker_config = {
+       num_local_ssds = 1
+       instance_count = 5
+       machine_type   = "n1-highmem-16"
+     }

 ### Step 4.
 Customize the Alluxio properties

 The Alluxio configuration files are located in the ./staging_files/conf directory.
 They are setup to use Google Cloud Storage as the root understore (UFS), but other understores can be mounted using the "nested mount" options in Alluxio.